aws-samples/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 	<img src="images/after-lambda-integration.png" width="50%">

-	> The plan data are randomly generated and loaded into a dynamoDB table by the CloudFormation.
+	> The plan data is randomly generated and loaded into a dynamoDB table by the CloudFormation.
 It might not always make economic sense.

 1. Feel free to test the voice interaction in the Console as well.